Canine Compound

 Monitoring

 Follow monitoring strategies to minimize the material at the center of urolith(s).
-Medical imaging every 6 to 12 months to detect recurrent stones when small to permit their easy removal without surgery.
+Medical imaging every 6 to 12 months to detect recurrent stones when small to permit their easy removal without surgery by medical dissolution, voiding urohydropropulsion or basket retrieval.

 Disclaimer